-which have found multiple applications.
-While these approaches do not raise the concerns of few-mode Hamiltonians, they only rarely connect to the large toolbox available in few-mode input-output theory, and are consequently often limited in other ways.
-A major step forward has been the ab initio derivation of a systembath Hamiltonian with infinite number of system modes for Maxwell's equations by Viviescas&Hackenbroich [70].
-This motivates the question whether such a connection to ab initio methods could also be established for few-mode theory, and how to rigorously reconstruct the scattering information from such Hamiltonians using input-output methods.
+A major step forward has been the ab initio derivation of a system-bath Hamiltonian with an infinite number of system modes for Maxwell's equations by Viviescas and Hackenbroich [70], which motivates the question whether such a connection to ab initio methods could also be established for few-mode theory and how to rigorously reconstruct the scattering information from such Hamiltonians using input-output methods.

-Here, we develop ab initio few-mode theory, providing a rigorous foundation for established models and extending the reach of associated methods to extreme regimes.
+Here, we develop an ab initio few-mode theory, providing a rigorous foundation for established models and extending the reach of associated methods to extreme regimes.

-As a first and founding set of results, we derive an exact link between standard scattering theory, few-mode Hamiltonians, and the input-output formalism for quantum potential scattering systems without interactions.
-The result is based on and extends methods from systembath theory in quantum optics [70], scattering theory in quantum chemistry [71], and quantum field theory [47], with the goal to make input-output methods a general and rigorous tool for second quantized scattering problems.
-We find crucial differences between the ab initio approach and common model assumptions, such as frequency dependent couplings and cross-mode decay terms, as well as a background scattering contribution, all of which are significant particularly in the overlapping modes regime and may cause qualitatively new effects.
-We emphasize that despite these differences, our ab initio version of the input-output formalism does not increase the theoretical complexity of the problem compared to phenomenological models, only the coupling constants have to initially be calculated from the scattering geometry to obtain the Hamiltonian.
+As a first and founding set of results, we derive an exact link between the standard scattering theory, few-mode Hamiltonians, and the input-output formalism for quantum potential scattering systems without interactions.
+The result is based on and extends methods from system-bath theory in quantum optics [70], scattering theory in quantum chemistry [71], and quantum field theory [47], with the goal to make input-output methods a general and rigorous tool for second quantized scattering problems.
+We find crucial differences between the ab initio approach and common model assumptions, such as frequency-dependent couplings and cross-mode decay terms, as well as a background scattering contribution, all of which are significant particularly in the overlapping modes regime and may cause qualitatively new effects.
+We emphasize that, despite these differences, our ab initio version of the inputoutput formalism does not increase the theoretical complexity of the problem compared to phenomenological models; only the coupling constants have to initially be calculated from the scattering geometry to obtain the Hamiltonian.
 The latter further offers design opportunities.

-In a second step and based on the exact results for noninteracting systems, we develop an effective few-mode expansion scheme for interacting quantum potential scattering problems, where the concept of extracting a few relevant degrees of freedom becomes a powerful tool.
-In this context, ab initio few-mode theory extends and provides a number of advantages to phenomenological fewmode theory, including famous field-matter interaction models such as the Javnes-Cummings model [25] and others mentioned above.
-Firstly, the non-interacting system is now always treated exactly, such that the advantages of the exact results in the non-interacting part of the paper are inherited.
-Secondly, a systematic few-mode expansion scheme for the interacting dynamics can now be constructed, which disentangles various approximations.
-Thirdly, our method directly connects to the toolbox of phenomenological few-mode theory, such that frequently used techniques do not have to be abandoned.
-Lastly, our formalism extends the reach of few-mode theory in general, making models such as the open Jaynes-Cummings model applicable in more extreme regimes and for different physical systems.
+In a second step and based on the exact results for noninteracting systems, we develop an effective few-mode expansion scheme for interacting quantum potential scattering problems, where the concept of extracting a few relevant d.o.f. becomes a powerful tool.
+In this context, the ab initio few-mode theory extends and provides a number of advantages to phenomenological few-mode theory, including famous field-matter interaction models such as the Jaynes-Cummings model [25] and others mentioned above.
+First, the noninteracting system is now always treated exactly, such that the advantages of the exact results in the noninteracting part of the paper are inherited.
+Second, a systematic few-mode expansion scheme for the interacting dynamics can now be constructed, which disentangles various approximations.
+Third, our method directly connects to the toolbox of phenomenological fewmode theory, such that frequently used techniques do not have to be abandoned.
+Last, our formalism extends the reach of few-mode theory in general, making models such as the open Jaynes-Cummings model applicable in more extreme regimes and for different physical systems.
 Each of the advantages is demonstrated using representative examples from the field of light-matter interactions.